 - Decide whether your logo resonates with your existing target market and your intended target market.

 - Explore more about the psychology of shapes in relation to logo design.

 - Explore a free custom color palette generator to see what complementary colors work with your existing logo colors.

 The results of this exercise should help you and your design team understand what you want to achieve with your new logo, what you want to change, and what should always remain core to your logo design, if anything.
 Use this information to guide you as you move into the redesign process and work your way to a successful logo redesign, being sure to take customer feedback into account as well.
 If your customers express a universal dislike for your current design or a new design, take them seriously.

 Now, the fun part.
 It used to be that you had to hire a graphic designer to create a logo for you.
 But now that there are free online logo maker tools, you can easily do it yourself.

-Quickly and easily make stunning, customized logos from thousands of beautiful templates with Creative Cloud Express.
+Quickly and easily make stunning, customized logos from thousands of beautiful templates with Adobe Express.
 To get started, tap on any of the free logo templates below to see how it works.